theKeithD/thmj3g-tools/README.md

 The file is overwritten, so be careful!

 ### TODO
+- Check for existing header, don't encrypt again if the header exists (decode/strip header instead)
-- Add a decode/header-stripping mode
+- Add a decrypt/header-stripping mode
 - Allow keyfile to be specified as an argument